-The doctoral candidate will be co-advised by the Fellow and his/her senior mentors at the TUM School of Medicine and the co-hosting TUM department/school.
-Students should be pursuing a graduation as Dr. rer. nat,, Dr. med. (dent.) sci. or PhD.
+The doctoral candidate will be co-advised by the Fellow and their senior mentors at the TUM School of Medicine and the co-hosting TUM department/school.
+Doctoral candidates should be pursuing a graduation as Dr. rer. nat., Dr. med. (dent.) sci. or PhD.
 The doctoral work should be performed mainly during the Fellowship time; therefore, the search and hiring process of a candidate should be accomplished within three months after the Fellowship appointment.

 How to apply